ShapeCrawler/ShapeCrawler/README.md

     }
 }
 ```

+# Known Issue
+**Font Size** is a tricky part of PowerPoint document structure since obtaining this value leads to parsing different presentation layers —  Slide, Slide Layout or Slide Master.
+Hence, If you note that font size was incorrect defined, please report [an issue](https://github.com/ShapeCrawler/ShapeCrawler/issues) with attaching your pptx-file example.

 # Feedback and Give a Star! :star:
 The project is in development, and I’m pretty sure there are still lots of things to add in this library.
 Try it out and let me know your thoughts.

 Feel free to submit a [ticket](https://github.com/ShapeCrawler/ShapeCrawler/issues) if you find bugs.
-Your valuable feedback is much appreciated to better improve this project.
-If you find this useful, please give it a star to show your support for this project.
+Your valuable feedback is much appreciated to improve this project better.
+If you find this useful, please give it a star to show your support.

 # Contributing
 1. Fork it (https://github.com/ShapeCrawler/ShapeCrawler/fork)